wieserd/academic-citation-checker/README.md

     ```bash
     python main.py
     ```
+    The application will display animated messages during path reading and processing.

 ## Output Explanation

-The application will output several distinct sections, both to the console and saved to `data/result.txt`:
+The application will first output several distinct sections to the console and saved to `data/result.txt`:

 *   **--- Citations exist in both (X found) ---**
     These are the entries from your provided source list for which a corresponding citation (based on author's last name and year) was found within the PDF document.
 These are sorted by their lowest page number.
 If no entries are found, it will display "No entry".